¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 H) Information on Explanation of Benefits

 An Explanation of Benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the member’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to you after we receive and adjudicate a claim on your behalf from a provider.
-If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-800-442-1623 or TTY 711.
+If you need assistance interpreting your Explanation of Benefits, please contact Member Services.

 I) Coordination of Benefits